javagl/gltfTestModels/DamagedHelmetModified/README.md

 The following modifications have been made:

 - The textures have been flipped vertically
+- The "metallic" and "roughness" textures have been combined into a "metallicRoughness" texture
 - The `glTF` file was modified:
   - Duplications and transforms of nodes have been removed
   - It does not use any extension, but instead refers to the